 Completing the IRS’s tax training will also help prepare you for some of the accounting certification exams.
-Specifically, your experience and exams will assist in preparing you for the Enrolled Agent exams and for REG section of the CPA Exam.
+Specifically, your experience and exams will assist in preparing you for the Enrolled Agent exams and REG section of the CPA Exam.

-There are nine exams you may take:
+There are nine tests you may take:

 Joining the VITA program is simple, and the program is open year-round (though some locations do not conduct training during certain months).
 There are multiple ways to join the program.